senjinthedragon/EggyGoodness/README.md

 * Break an egg by equipping it and left clicking on a block with it.
 * The resulting raw egg can be eaten.
 You also get the shell in the form of bonemeal.
 * The raw egg can be cooked in a furnace to become a fried egg.
-* Eating fried eggs gives a little bit more health and saturation then raw eggs.
 * Putting a whole egg in a furnace now gives you an unpeeled soft boiled egg.
 * Putting an unpeeled soft boiled egg in a furnace gives you an unpeeled hard boiled egg.
 * Unpeeled eggs can be peeled by left clicking with them on a block to break the shell.
 * Combining a raw egg with a bowl gives you raw scrambled egg.
 Which you can eat directly or...
 * Raw scrambled egg in a furnace makes scrambled eggs.
+* Differently processed eggs satisfy your hunger in different ways.
+Some also saturate you more then others.
+* Wolves and dogs like processed eggs too!

 ###Compiling Eggy Goodness
 IMPORTANT: Please report any issues you have, there might be some problems with the documentation!